184_notes:examples:week3_superposition_three_points

 Representations

-• The electric field from a point charge can be written as $$\vec E = \frac{1}{4\pi\epsilon_0}\frac{q}{r^2}\hat{r}.$$
+• The electric field from a point charge can be written as E=14πϵ0qr2ˆr.

-• The electric potential from a point charge can be written as $$V = \frac{1}{4\pi\epsilon_0}\frac{q}{r}.$$
+• The electric potential from a point charge can be written as V=14πϵ0qr.

 • We can set up coordinate axes to define direction and unit vectors.

-In this example, it makes sense to set up coordinate axes so that the $x$-axis stretches from left to right, and the $y$-axis stretches from down to up.
+In this example, it makes sense to set up coordinate axes so that the x-axis stretches from left to right, and the y-axis stretches from down to up.
 To make it easier to discuss the example, we'll also label the point charges as Charge 1, Charge 2, and Charge 3, as shown in the diagram.

 Point Charge Distribution with Labels

 First, let's find the contribution from Charge 1.
-The vector $\vec{r}_1$ points from the source to P, so $\vec{r}_1 = 2R\hat{x}$, and $$\hat{r_1}=\frac{\vec{r}_1}{|r_1|}=\frac{2R\hat{x}}{2R}=\hat{x}$$ Visually, this is what we know about $\hat{r_1}$, and what we expect for $\vec{E}_1$, since Charge 1 is negative: E-vector and r-hat for Charge 1 Now, we can find $\vec{E}_1$ and $V_1$: $$\vec{E}_1 = \frac{1}{4\pi\epsilon_0}\frac{q}{r^2}\hat{r} = \frac{1}{4\pi\epsilon_0}\frac{-Q}{4R^2}\hat{x} = -\frac{1}{16\pi\epsilon_0}\frac{Q}{R^2}\hat{x}$$ $$V_1 = \frac{1}{4\pi\epsilon_0}\frac{q}{r} = \frac{1}{4\pi\epsilon_0}\frac{-Q}{2R} = -\frac{1}{8\pi\epsilon_0}\frac{Q}{R}$$ These answers should make sense.
+The vector r1 points from the source to P, so r1=2Rˆx, and ^r1=r1|r1|=2Rˆx2R=ˆx Visually, this is what we know about ^r1, and what we expect for E1, since Charge 1 is negative: E-vector and r-hat for Charge 1 Now, we can find E1 and V1: E1=14πϵ0qr2ˆr=14πϵ0Q4R2ˆx=116πϵ0QR2ˆx V1=14πϵ0qr=14πϵ0Q2R=18πϵ0QR These answers should make sense.
 We have a negative electric potential, which we would expect from a negative charge.
 We also found that our electric field points toward Q1, which we would again expect because Q1 is negative.

-For Charge 2, we expect the following visual to be accurate, again since $\hat{r_2}$ points from source to P, and Charge 2 is positive: E-vector and r-hat for Charge 1 We can determine that $\hat{r_2}=-\hat{y}$ (Pointing from Q2 to P), and $$\vec{E}_2 = \frac{1}{4\pi\epsilon_0}\frac{q}{r^2}\hat{r} = \frac{1}{4\pi\epsilon_0}\frac{Q}{R^2}(-\hat{y}) = -\frac{1}{4\pi\epsilon_0}\frac{Q}{R^2}\hat{y}$$ $$V_2 = \frac{1}{4\pi\epsilon_0}\frac{q}{r} = \frac{1}{4\pi\epsilon_0}\frac{Q}{R}$$ These answers should also make sense for a few reasons: 1) we now have a positive electric potential (coming from the positive Q2 charge), 2) the electric field points away from Q2 (which we could expect since Q2 is positive), and 3) both the magnitude of the electric field and the electric potential are larger than those from Q1, which makes sense because Q2 is closer to Point P.
+For Charge 2, we expect the following visual to be accurate, again since ^r2 points from source to P, and Charge 2 is positive: E-vector and r-hat for Charge 1 We can determine that ^r2=ˆy (Pointing from Q2 to P), and E2=14πϵ0qr2ˆr=14πϵ0QR2(ˆy)=14πϵ0QR2ˆy V2=14πϵ0qr=14πϵ0QR These answers should also make sense for a few reasons: 1) we now have a positive electric potential (coming from the positive Q2 charge), 2) the electric field points away from Q2 (which we could expect since Q2 is positive), and 3) both the magnitude of the electric field and the electric potential are larger than those from Q1, which makes sense because Q2 is closer to Point P.

-For Charge 3, we expect the following visual to be accurate, since Charge 3 is positive: E-vector and r-hat for Charge 1 We can determine that $\hat{r_3}=-\hat{x}$ (Pointing from Q3 to P), and $$\vec{E}_3 = \frac{1}{4\pi\epsilon_0}\frac{q}{r^2}\hat{r} = \frac{1}{4\pi\epsilon_0}\frac{Q}{4R^2}(-\hat{x}) = -\frac{1}{16\pi\epsilon_0}\frac{Q}{R^2}\hat{x}$$ $$V_3 = \frac{1}{4\pi\epsilon_0}\frac{q}{r} = \frac{1}{4\pi\epsilon_0}\frac{Q}{2R} = \frac{1}{8\pi\epsilon_0}\frac{Q}{R}$$ Again, we get a positive electric potential from the positive charge (so this is good), and we get an electric field that points away from the positive charge, so this also makes sense.
+For Charge 3, we expect the following visual to be accurate, since Charge 3 is positive: E-vector and r-hat for Charge 1 We can determine that ^r3=ˆx (Pointing from Q3 to P), and E3=14πϵ0qr2ˆr=14πϵ0Q4R2(ˆx)=116πϵ0QR2ˆx V3=14πϵ0qr=14πϵ0Q2R=18πϵ0QR Again, we get a positive electric potential from the positive charge (so this is good), and we get an electric field that points away from the positive charge, so this also makes sense.

 E-vector superposition

-Now that we have the individual contributions from the point charges, we can add together the potentials and use the principle of superposition to add together the electric field vectors (see above!): $$\vec{E}_{tot}=\vec{E}_{1}+\vec{E}_{2}+\vec{E}_3 = -\frac{1}{16\pi\epsilon_0}\frac{Q}{R^2}\hat{x}-\frac{1}{4\pi\epsilon_0}\frac{Q}{R^2}\hat{y}-\frac{1}{16\pi\epsilon_0}\frac{Q}{R^2}\hat{x} = \frac{1}{8\pi\epsilon_0}\frac{Q}{R^2}(-\hat{x}-2\hat{y})$$ $$V_{tot}=V_1+V_2+V_3 = -\frac{1}{8\pi\epsilon_0}\frac{Q}{R}+\frac{1}{4\pi\epsilon_0}\frac{Q}{R}+\frac{1}{8\pi\epsilon_0}\frac{Q}{R} = \frac{1}{4\pi\epsilon_0}\frac{Q}{R}$$ So our total electric potential is positive - this should make sense as we have two positive charges and only one negative charge, and one of the positive charges is much closer to P than the other charges so it should have a stronger effect.
+Now that we have the individual contributions from the point charges, we can add together the potentials and use the principle of superposition to add together the electric field vectors (see above!): Etot=E1+E2+E3=116πϵ0QR2ˆx14πϵ0QR2ˆy116πϵ0QR2ˆx=18πϵ0QR2(ˆx2ˆy) Vtot=V1+V2+V3=18πϵ0QR+14πϵ0QR+18πϵ0QR=14πϵ0QR So our total electric potential is positive - this should make sense as we have two positive charges and only one negative charge, and one of the positive charges is much closer to P than the other charges so it should have a stronger effect.
 We found that our electric points down and to the left, which makes sense as it points away from both of the positive charges and towards the negative charge.

 • 184_notes/examples/week3_superposition_three_points.1504548778.txt.gz